Signature 0 toric varieties, wall crossings, and cross polytope-like structures: Exponents, (non)zero mixed volumes, and intersection patterns of maximal linear subspaces

-When we intersect with a hyperplane $a_1 + \ldots + a_p = C$, the defining equation and inequalities look similar to those of generalized permutohedra (e.g. see p.
-1041 of \cite{Pos}).
-In fact, setting $b_A \coloneq \dim \left( \sum_{j \in A} Q_j \right)$ for some initial collection of polytopes $Q_1, \ldots, Q_N$ yields a collection of parameters respecting the \textbf{submodularity inequalities} $b_S + b_T \ge b_{S \cup T} + b_{S \cap T}$ (e.g. see Theorem 3.9 on p.
-1993 of \cite{CL}) and we \emph{do} obtain generalized permutohedra (e.g. compare with linear polymatroids on p.
-30 of \cite{F1}).
 That being said, we will often call the defining inequalities \textbf{nonzero mixed volume inequalities} since our main motivation is to use the exponents as indicator functions for (non)vanishing of mixed volumes of a given collection of polytopes.
 A specialization of the submodularity inequality we will often end up using is that $b_A - b_{A \setminus k} \ge b_C - b_{C \setminus k}$ if $C \subset A$ and $k \in C$ (see Proposition \ref{minbaselift}). \\